ritzredemption/LidarSim/README.md

 ## 1. What the simulation contains

-The demo is a drivable city scene with a LiDAR sensor mounted on the vehicle.
+The demo is a drivable small  scene with a LiDAR sensor mounted on the vehicle.
 It is built to show what the sensor model produces rather than to be a game, so everything is arranged around inspecting sensor output.